MotivatedBlueBoy/CME538-Big-Project/README.md

 **Variable Adjustment:** Modify the dates list within the code to specify the dates for which you want to extract data.

-**Output:** The result of running this code is a CSV file named "gross_earning_domestic_2013-2023.csv" with the following columns:
+**Output:** The result of running this code is a CSV file named "gross_earning_domestic_2013-2023.csv" with the following columns, it should be placed in the Additional Data folder:

 1. **movie**: The title of the movie